Softsun2/personal-website-blog/README.md

 ## Todo

--   [ ] Mobile layout
 -   [ ] Responsive styling that actually works
+    -   [ ] Nothing should ever be cut off the screen
+    -   [ ] Nothing should require scrolling
+    -   [ ] Switching layouts feels natural and desired
+    -   [ ] Font, images, etc... scales linearly with aspect ratio
 -   [ ] Refactor for better performance, component code is being re-ran when it probably shouldn't be.
+It's slow on mobile.
 -   [ ] Welcome cookie event
     -   [x] Cookie event
     -   [ ] Styling